 A partnership agreement should cover the following bases –

-Will decisions be made by a majority vote?
+Will business decisions be made by a majority vote?
+Will you elect one partner to make decisions?
 Will each partner be able to vote equally or will level of investment govern level of control.
 It may seem fair to divide power equally, but then having an even number of partners presents the risk of attrition.
 Keep this in mind when drawing up your agreement.

 Division of interest among owners – Often this is equal, but it does not have to be.

-Withdrawal procedures – How will the price of one owner’s shares be figured if he or she withdraws?
+Withdrawal procedures – Are there circumstances where a partner can be forced into an involuntary withdrawal?
+How will the price of one owner’s shares be figured if he or she withdraws?
 How will payments work for his or her share?
 This is a particularly important decision to make, as the financial backlash of withdrawal can get quite ugly in court.

-In sum, it’s worth getting your agreement down in writing, either by digging up a free partnership agreement template on the internet or writing it from scratch.
+In sum, it’s worth getting your agreement down in writing, either by digging up a free partnership agreement template on the internet, writing it from scratch, or seeking legal advice.

 Federal law allows the Internal Revenue Service (IRS) to treat partnerships as taxable entities and audit them at the partnership level.
 This means that the IRS may choose to audit the partnership as a whole.

 Your agreement should address tax elections and select the partner who will represent the partnership for tax purposes.

 Partners may decide to dissolve a partnership because: there is a specified end date for the partnership, the purpose of the partnership has been completed, death of a partner, bankruptcy of a partner or the partnership, a partner chooses to withdraw.

 An agreement can specify whether partners may withdraw and what that partner has to do to withdraw.

 An agreement should specify how they would like assets distributed in the event of partnership dissolution.